 While creating a table of contents you include not only the major sections of your business plan but also the subsections.
 These subsections will convey that you have paid attention to the smallest of things while drafting your business.
 This indirectly sends a message that you are serious about your business ventures.

 This is an obvious but very significant advantage of a table of contents.
 Incorporating it into your business plan will add a navigational aspect to your document.
 Regardless if it’s a physical document or an e-document, a table of contents will help the reader go to any specific section they want.

 These are the advantages of including a table of contents.
 You can now go ahead and create one for your business plan.
 To help you get started, we have also created a sample table of contents for you.

 Feel free to use the following template and revamp it according to your unique business.

 Writing a table of contents for your business plan is a subtle yet powerful way to captivate your potential investors or business partners.
-It is essentially a summary of the entire document that acts as a roadmap of your business activities.
+It is essentially a summary of the document that acts as a roadmap for your business activities.

 A smart entrepreneur is one who uses every opportunity available to grow closer to success.
 Creating a striking business plan table of contents to engage your investors is a detail you shouldn’t miss.